X-ray spectropolarimetric characterization of the Z-source GX 340+0 in the normal branch: Introduction

-Six persistent Z-sources are known so far; traditionally, they are further divided into Sco-like and Cyg-like \citep{Kuulkers94, kuulkers97}. \mbox{Sco~X-1}, \mbox{GX~349$+$2}, and \mbox{GX~17$+$2} belong to the first group, while \mbox{Cyg~X-2}, \mbox{GX~5$-$1}, and \gx belong to the second one.
-Cyg-like and Sco-like sources have different Z-tracks.
-Cyg-like sources have a full Z-track and a weak flaring state, while Sco-like sources have a Z-track with an HB that is difficult to spot and a higher-flux flaring state.
+Six persistent Z sources are known so far; traditionally, they are further divided into Sco-like and Cyg-like ones \citep{Kuulkers94, kuulkers97}. \mbox{Sco~X-1}, \mbox{GX~349$+$2}, and \mbox{GX~17$+$2} belong to the first group, while \mbox{Cyg~X-2}, \mbox{GX~5$-$1}, and \gx belong to the second one.
+Cyg-like and Sco-like sources have different Z tracks.
+Cyg-like sources have a full Z track and a weak flaring state, while Sco-like sources have a Z track with an HB that is difficult to spot and a higher-flux flaring state.
 In addition, Cyg-like sources are supposed to have a higher inclination or a higher magnetic field than Sco-like sources \citep{Psaltis95, kuulkers97, Church12}.